PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 # **Quick Start** <a name="QS"></a>

-This workflow requires [Anaconda](https://docs.conda.io/projects/conda/en/latest/index.html)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require 45-150GB memory and >250GB temporary disk space.
+This workflow requires [Anaconda](https://docs.conda.io/projects/conda/en/latest/index.html)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require 45-150GB memory and >250GB temporary disk space (see [Requirements section](#RFR)).
 All dependencies in the workflow are installed using conda and the environments are activated by snakemake for relevant steps.

 - Clone the Genome-Binning-Pipeline directory.
 - Download and unpack the databases for CheckM (<2GB) and GTDB (~28GB).
 Specify paths to each database in `config.yaml`.